-At Drexel University, we are proud to offer the Master of Science in Biotechnology (BIOT), an innovative, non-thesis graduate degree program that emphasizes hands-on training in state-of-the-art laboratory techniques used across the biotechnology and biomedical industries.
+At Drexel University, we are proud to offer the Master of Science in Biotechnology (BIOT), an innovative graduate degree program that emphasizes hands-on training in state-of-the-art laboratory techniques used across the biotechnology and biomedical industries.

-This program furnishes students with the necessary technical skills to successfully seek gainful employment in both biotechnology/pharmaceutical firms and academic laboratories.
+This program is targeted to individuals who will be seeking employment in biotechnology/pharmaceutical firms or academic laboratories and furnishes students with the necessary technical skills to successfully seek gainful employment in both biotechnology/pharmaceutical firms and academic laboratories.
 It does so by using a two-pronged approach that combines theory with hands-on instruction under the direct supervision of our diverse and accomplished research faculty.
 The program is appropriate for recent college graduates or experienced technicians wishing to bolster their methodological base.

 Is Biotechnology for Me?